vcmi/VCMI.eu/content/faq.md

 * Where to get latest version?

 > We recommend downloading latest release from <https://github.com/vcmi/vcmi/releases/latest> - scroll to the bottom and download installer from your system.
-Currently as of VCMI version 1.1.0 we do not have up-do-date build available on google play for Android users, but we plan to fix that.
-When that happens play store will be our recommended way to download VCMI on Android.
+For Android recommended installation is from Google Play at <https://play.google.com/store/apps/details?id=is.xyz.vcmi>

 * How do I install VCMI (Windows)?

 > Easiest way: Download release from <https://github.com/vcmi/vcmi/releases/latest> and install VCMI into Heroes 3 folder.
-Cleaner way: Download release and install VCMI into new folder, then copy "data", "maps" and "mp3" folders from some folder with installed Heroes 3 into main VCMI folder (or `%USERPROFILE%\Documents\My Games\vcmi` folder).
-More detailed information about currently recommended setup process is available on our wiki: <https://wiki.vcmi.eu/Installation>
+Cleaner way: Download release and install VCMI into new folder, then when Laucher promts for Heroes III data files select location of your Heroes III installation.

 * Who works on this?